 Prenzlau is looking for committed members for the advisory board for people with disabilities!

-an example of participation
+An example of co-determination